MVeszpremi/M202_Solar_Tracker/docs/report.md

 * Metrics of Success: What are metrics by which you would check for success?

 # 2. Related Work
+## 2.a.
+Papers

+What is Solar Tracking?
+This paper provides a foundational base for beginning to understand solar tracking and the existing technologies.
+It gives a high level overview of GPS and liquid boiling systems currently in industry.
+This gave us an initial launch point for application, implementation, and optimization.

+Various Solar Tracking Technologies
+This paper describes how solar panels capture and distribute energy and how they currently utilize single and dual axis tracking systems.
+It also defines passive and active solar trackers and discusses the advantages of solar tracking and the bright future it entails.
+With this infomration, we were able to further detail our design and determine the use of an active, dual-axis tracker.

+Sky-Image-Based Solar Forecasting Using Deep Learning This study investigates different training strategies for solar forecasting models using ground-based sky images from various global datasets with diverse climate patterns.
+It compares the performance of local models trained individually on single datasets, global models trained on a fusion of multiple datasets, and knowledge transfer from pre-trained models to new datasets.
+The results show that local models work well in their respective locations with slight errors and provide a robust template for our project.

+Active Solar-Tracking Systems for Photovoltaic Technology & Implementation This journal discusses the significance of solar irradiation for photovoltaic (PV) systems and the benefits of solar tracking in maximizing energy generation.
+It highlights the limitations of current active sensor-tracking algorithms, including issues with cloudy weather, module positioning after nightfall, and protection from adverse weather conditions.
+It also suggests incorporating periodic movement and nearly horizontal positioning, offering improved system lifetime and storm damage prevention while maintaining high tracking accuracy which influenced our project design decisions.

+TrueCapture’s New Split Boost Mode
+This article gave us insight into the state-of-the-art in the solar industry.
+It describes the latest addition to TrueCapture Software known as the "Split Boost", a row-to-row feature designed to maximize energy gain for photovaltaic plants using split-cell solar modules.
+This innovation leverages the shade-tolerant nature of split-cell modules, adjusting the tracker rows to optimize irradiance on the top half of the modules, resulting in a boost in production, even on flat terrain, with preliminary data showing up to a 1% yield improvement compared to conventional backtracking for specific conditions.

+Solar Tracking Investment Review
+After learning about the technology, we were interested in the financial considerations of actually implementing that technology.
+This article provides an in depth investment review at the residential and commerical level.
+Although this project is not heavily concerned with finanical implications, as engineers and entrepreneurs, we wanted to take the time to understand all aspects of our project.

+## 2.b.
+Datasets

+Singapore Whole sky IMaging SEGmentation Database Singapore Whole sky IMaging CATegories Database

+## 2.c.
+Software

+Pvlib is used as the Solar Positioning Algorithm (SPA) library OpenCV is used for general image processing and cloud segmentation

 # 3. Technical Approach